marioy47/blog-site/posts/setup-debug-php-docker-visual-studio-code/index.md

     name: wp-xdebug-network
 ```

 Most of the magic on the `docker-compose.yaml` file happens is in the placement of environment variables.
-For information on what the variables for [MariaDB](https://hub.docker.com/_/mariadb) and [WordPress](https://hub.docker.com/_/mariadb) mean, head over to the respective [dockehub](https://hub.docker.com) pages.
+For information on what the variables for [MariaDB](https://hub.docker.com/_/mariadb) and [WordPress](https://hub.docker.com/_/mariadb) mean, head over to the respective [Dockerhub](https://hub.docker.com) pages.
+But in summary:

+- Give the DB `root` user the password `root`
+- Create the `wordpress` database
+- Create the user `wordpress` with password `wordpress` in the database
+- Make the `/var/lib/mysql` directory in the DB container persistent
+- Make the `/var/www/html` directory in the WordPress container persistent
+- Connect the current directory with `/var/www/html/wp-content/plugins/wordpress-docker-xdebug` directory inside the WordPress container

 Also, notice how I'm instructing Docker to **run WordPress in port 3000**